juanfbages/APIs/README.md

 ## Description

 This project provides sample code to quickly access data via APIs.
+I will try to update scripts as APIs change and also to include additional features.

 ### Current APIs